Diversity and Inclusion

 2. Workshops that would encourage faculty to recognize issues faced by students of color.

-3. Increased availability of student resources such as graduate assistantships and research funding.
+3. Increased availability of student resources such as graduate assistantships and

 4. One-on-one support through mentorship relationships.